Car Accident Lawyers in El Paso, Texas

 A general rule of thumb, severe accidents resulting in significant injuries and property damage lead to greater awards of economic damages than relatively minor accidents.

-Non-economic damages are intangible losses that are subjectively evaluated by a jury in a car accident case.
-Although non-economic damages are harder to quantify than economic damages, this form of damages can be greater in value than economic damages.
+Non-economic damages are intangible losses subjectively evaluated by a jury in a car accident case.
+Although non-economic damages are harder to quantify than economic damages, this form of damage can be greater in value than economic damages.
 Types of non-economic damages may include:

 - Pain and suffering;